hotwired/turbo-site/_source/reference/drive.md

 Turbo.setConfirmMethod(confirmMethod)
 ```

 Sets the method that is called by links decorated with [`data-turbo-confirm`](/handbook/drive#requiring-confirmation-for-a-visit).
 The default is the browser's built in `confirm`.

-The method should return `true` if the visit can proceed.
+The `confirmMethod` can return a synchronous value or a Promise.
+Set the result to `true` to allow the visit to proceed.

 ## Turbo.session.drive